Skip to main content

 1. The data provider shares their database in MotherDuck by creating a share.

-2. The data consumer attaches said share, which creates a clone database in their workspace.
+2. The data consumer attaches said share, which creates a database clone in their workspace.
 The data consumer can now query this database.

 3. The data provider periodically updates the share to push updates to the database to data consumers.